Self-Guided Visits for Pre-K to 12th Grade

 Self-guided visits are perfect for teachers who want to lead their own tours of the Museum.
 Groups are welcome to explore the MFAH art collections and any nonticketed exhibitions.

-Self-guided visits are available year-round, Tuesday through Sunday.
+Self-guided visits are available year-round, during the Museum’s regular hours of operation.
 Some special restrictions may apply during high-attendance periods.
-Self-guided tours are free on any day with a reservation made in advance through the learning and interpretation department.
+Self-guided tours are free on any day with a reservation made in advance through the Learning and Interpretation department.

 - The Museum’s collections and special exhibitions include works of art expressing a range of subject matter, including the nude or partially nude human form.
 Please prepare students for the possibility of viewing these images before arriving.
 Museum staff members are happy to answer questions or address concerns you may have about the works on view prior to your visit.